As threats to online privacy and security continue to rise worldwide, selecting the best VPN has never been more difficult.

 How to Test the Speed of a VPN

-The VPN speed testing procedure is straightforward and can be finished in a couple of minutes.
+The VPN speed testing procedure is straightforward and can be finished in a few minutes.
 Follow the instructions below.

 To test VPN speed, you’ll need to know how fast your internet connection is.
-First, if you’re using a VPN, unplug and perform a speed test.
+So first, unplug and perform a speed test if you’re using a VPN.

 A VPN test may be performed using a variety of internet providers.
-Try SpeedTest.net, which is managed by the analytics company Ookla, for a simple and straightforward experience.
+Try SpeedTest.net, which is managed by the analytics company Ookla, for a simple experience.

 Initial Internet Connection Speed Evaluation